meldissa/p1-posture-flex/README.md

 * [Bootstrap v5.0.1](https://getbootstrap.com/) framework was used in this project to implement certain components for the website:
     * [Navigation](https://getbootstrap.com/docs/5.0/components/navbar/): The navbar component was applied to create a a responsive navigation which changes with screen width.
 The basic structure was used from Bootstrap and I also added my own styling to modify this component to fit the website.
-    * [Scrollspy](https://getbootstrap.com/docs/5.0/components/scrollspy/): The scrollspy component was implmented to allow the relevant section to be highligted once the users scrolls up or down the website.
-The basic structure was used from Bootstrap to create this and I also added my own styling to modify this component to fit the website.
+    * [Scrollspy](https://getbootstrap.com/docs/5.0/components/scrollspy/): The scrollspy component was implemented to allow the relevant section to be highlighted once the users scrolls up or down the website.
+The basic structure was used from Bootstrap to create this, and I also added my own styling to modify this component to fit the website.
-    * [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/): The carousel with captions component was implement to create the 3 sliders at the top of the webpage which cycles through the images and provides the user with captions and buttons to select on each of these sliders.
-The basic structure was used from Bootstrap to create this and I also added my own styling to modify this component to fit the website.
+    * [Carousel](https://getbootstrap.com/docs/5.0/components/carousel/): The carousel with captions component was implemented to create the 3 sliders at the top of the webpage which cycles through the images and provides the user with captions and buttons to select on each of these sliders.
+The basic structure was used from Bootstrap to create this, and I also added my own styling to modify this component to fit the website.
     * [Featurette](https://getbootstrap.com/docs/5.0/examples/carousel/#): The featurette example was used as inspiration for the 'About Us' section of the website, and the Bootstrap classes applied to get a similar effect of the layout within this section.
     * [Form](https://getbootstrap.com/docs/5.0/forms/overview/): The Bootstrap form classes were used to assist with the validation and basic style for button and input boxes.
-This was further styled using my own css stylesheet to fit the website.
+This was further styled using my own CSS stylesheet to fit the website.
     * [Grid System](https://getbootstrap.com/docs/5.0/layout/grid/): The grid system was implemented for the overall responsiveness of the website.

 ## Acknowledgements <a name="acknowledgements"></a>